AbhiK1237/Concisely/README.md

 # Concisely

-Concisely is an AI-powered content summarization platform that helps users save time by generating concise summaries of various content types including articles, YouTube videos, podcasts, and documents.
+Concisely is an AI-powered content summarization and newsletter platform that helps users stay informed by generating concise summaries of various content types and delivering personalized newsletters based on topics of interest.

 ![Concisely Logo](./frontend/public/logo.png)